jeremyf/take-on-development/chapters/acceptance_testing.md

 # Acceptance Testing

 I have maintained that a software developer is analogous to an author.
-And the production application is the book.
+And my production application is the book I am writing.
 Few people would consider publishing a book without first having an editor.

 In 2014, I began working with my first editor.